cvs0/CVSCode/README.md

 ## TODO

-We are actively working on adding support for loops.
+We are actively working on adding support for loops, libraries, and more assignment expressions.

 ## Credits